Jolly-Ollie/hello-world/README.md

 # hello-world
 test repo
-This is a test if github lol
+This is a test of github lol